armbian/documentation/docs/User-Guide_FAQ.md

 The Armbian project has very limited human and financial ressources so it can focus on just a few up-to-date operating systems only.

+## Why does Armbian not support TV boxes?
+The market is hugh!

+...

 ## Add more....